IceKhoffi/chicken-health-behavior-multimodal/README.md

 ![Output of test data](https://github.com/user-attachments/assets/79a848b9-6186-4024-8810-6dff93eb4a4f)

-*To see the video results you can refer to this google drive link : https://drive.google.com/drive/folders/1Z4ciNB1MprOILPV8Zn3VsEefEeuA2120?usp=sharing*
+*To see the video results, you can refer to this Google Drive link : https://drive.google.com/drive/folders/1Z4ciNB1MprOILPV8Zn3VsEefEeuA2120?usp=sharing*

 ## Acknowledgements